 - The impact of climate change on mussel aquaculture involves not only mussel growth but also its interaction with seed availability and harmful algal bloom.

 - Seeding size and month, as well as market size for fresh or industry sale, will have an overall higher effect on mussel growth than the projected climate change.

 Effects of climate change

 In mussel aquaculture, suspended matter produced by the environment feeds the animals.
 So, besides seawater temperature, other climate-related environmental variables affect mussels’ reproduction and growth; they are mainly coastal winds, continental runoff and solar radiation, the drivers of circulation and fertilization in the Galician coast.
-The simulations show that, overall, the effect of these climate-related drivers would have a slightly positive effect on the growth of mussels over the next decades.
+The simulations show that, overall, climate-related changes in these drivers would have a slightly positive effect on the growth of mussels over the next decades.
 The management options – particularly the seeding period, seed and harvest size – will have a much larger effect than climate change.
 The main climate-related threats for this culture are related to the negative impact of extreme weather events on the mussel raft structures, the availability of mussel seeds and harmful algal blooms.